Top 10 things to do when a friend asks you to photograph their wedding, but you’ve never photographed a wedding before.

 – On the wedding day, dress professionally, even stylishly, but not ostentatiously.
 Don’t stand out more than the bridal party.

-– Bring a large backpack or bag with scissors, tape, needle and thread, a screwdriver, small hammer, knife or box cutter, band-aids/bandages, extra water, energy bars, pens, batteries, safety pins, bobby pins, hairspray, a comb/brush, basic makeup items, and headache medicine.
+– Bring a large backpack, case or bag with scissors, tape, needle and thread, a screwdriver, small hammer, knife or box cutter, band-aids/bandages, extra water, energy bars, pens, batteries, safety pins, bobby pins, hairspray, a comb/brush, basic makeup items, and headache medicine.

-– Speaking of batteries, bring extra batteries for all your equipment, too, and way more memory cards than you think you’ll need.
+– Speaking of batteries, bring extra batteries for all your equipment, and way more memory cards than you think you’ll need.
+Redundancy is everything.

 – Charge everything the night before.
 Don’t charge much earlier than that because some batteries lose power over several days.

 – Have an actual contract with your friend even though they’re your friend (you should have a contract with every client, period).
 Make it a real contract, not something you found online.
 Have a contract attorney write it or at least verify one that you wrote.
 Make sure that your contract includes verbiage that specifies your lack of experience and that the Bride & Groom understand that lack of experience and accept it, and that you can’t be held liable for mistakes made due to your inexperience.

 – Take part of your payment in advance, the rest the week of the wedding.
 Yes, you absolutely want to be paid for this.
 If you do your job correctly, it will be a lot of work with significant stress, and you deserve to earn something for your efforts, even though you’re doing it for friends.
 You should absolutely not shoot for free – that’s not fair to you or to the rest of the wedding photographers in your area, because it artificially brings down the value of wedding photography in your region.
 Research wedding prices in your area, and if you want, you can give the Bride & Groom a great discount because of your lack of experience.
 For example, if a similar package is going for $2500, you could charge $1000.

 – Check in with the B&G often and regularly, both before and after their wedding.

 – Have the B&G provide a single person to help connect you with the right people during the wedding day – someone who knows the families.
 It can be the coordinator or a family member/friend.
 This way you don’t have to constantly interrupt the couple to ask questions.

-Namu: If only it was just the quality of your photography that mattered.
-What’s probably more important is the experience you have (or don’t have)…knowing when a certain shot opportunity is about to happen, being able to know the best angles to shoot the couple during the ceremony, or knowing specific lighting circumstances that happen in churches, especially when the officiant doesn’t allow flash, or shooting in a dark barn with high ceilings you can’t bounce flash off of, or in areas where the lighting changes dramatically from one minute to the next.
+If only it was just the quality of your photography that mattered!
+What’s probably more important is the experience you have (or don’t have)…knowing when a certain shot opportunity is about to happen, being able to know the best angles to shoot the couple during the ceremony, or knowing specific lighting circumstances that happen (churches are a good example, especially when the officiant doesn’t allow flash, or shooting in a dark barn with high ceilings you can’t bounce flash off of, or in areas where the lighting changes dramatically from one minute to the next).
 Knowing when it’s time to switch lenses or bodies so you’re ready for the next shot.
 Knowing how to engage with guests and children in a fun and easy way to get those awesome “wedding party” shots everyone loves.